-The other day it occurred to me how I have never walked around Rodeo Drive, the most famous thoroughfare in Beverly Hills known by its luxury stores squished on four blocks.
+The other day it occurred to me how I have never walked around Rodeo Drive, the most famous thoroughfare in Beverly Hills known for its luxury stores squished on four blocks.

 I think I drove by once but can’t remember when.
 As a long time Sothern California resident, I felt curious about what the area offers.
-I have never been the shopping obsessed kind of traveler so I am don’t feel the urge to have my photo taken in front of a Prada or Hermes store.
-Plus, the thoughts of freeway traffic and hefty parking fees were enough to keep me away.
+I have never been the shopping obsessed kind of traveler so I don’t feel the urge to have my photo taken in front of a Prada or Hermes store.

 Maybe a lot of people are attracted to the area because of all the glamour revolving around it.
 Rodeo Drive has been known to be used as a filming location for countless films and television shows.
 People dream of walking into a superstar or getting even a small piece of something from there.